open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 - %link:prepare-run%

-__Choosing your version of JavaScript: ECMA 5.1 or 6__

-The formal name of JavaScript is ECMASCRIPT, which exists in different versions.
-The latest version, ECMA 6 (or: ECMA 2015), has a number of useful features.
-ECMA 6 is supported by most modern browsers, which means that you can use these features when running an experiment in a browser.
-However, due to a limitation of the `js2py` library, which is used by OpenSesame to run JavaScript on the desktop, you can only use ECMA 5.1 when running the experiment on the desktop.

-In many cases, you don't really care about being able to run your online experiment also on the desktop, in which case it makes sense to make use of ECMA 6.
-This is also the approach that we will take for this tutorial.

-In other words: we will use ECMA 6 syntax, and therefore we will only be able to run the experiment in a browser, and not on the desktop.

 __Implement the abstract level__

 We start at the most abstract level: defining a function that draws a visual-search display.
 We don't specify *how* this is done; we simply assume that there is a function that does this, and we will worry about the details later—that's top-down programming.